BenjaminChanChunHo/Getting-and-Cleaning-Data-Project/README.md

 Source: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Files
-"CodeBook.md" contains a description of the variables, calculation and any other relevant information.
+"CodeBook.md" contains information of the variables and any other relevant information.

 "run_analysis.R" contains the code to perform the data analysis.